 Several recent studies have begun to address this question by incorporating limited functional genomics data\{cite 25261935, 27064257, 27807102}.
 For example, Hoadley et al. integrated five genomics platforms and one proteomic platform to uniformly classify various tumor types \{cite 25109877}.
 Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors \cite{27960086}.
 Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers \{cite 23770567}.
 However, there is no systematic integration of thousands of functional genomic data sets from a broad spectrum of assays to interpret cancer genomes.

 The rich functional assays and annotation resources developed by the ENCODE Consortium allow us to characterize these non-coding regions in depth \cite{22955616}.
-Given that around eighty percent of ENCODE cell lines are associated with cancer (see supplement), ENCODE data are particularly suited for interpreting cancer gene regulation.
-In the initial release of the ENCODE annotation sets, this was predominantly accomplished by using RNA-seq and ChIP-seq assays on a limited number of cell types \cite{22955616}.
+Given that many ENCODE cell types are associated with cancer (see Figure 1 and supplementary file), ENCODE data are particularly suited for interpreting somatic variants and gene regulation in cancer.
+The initial release of the ENCODE annotation sets were mainly focused on a limited number of cell types by RNA-seq and ChIP-seq assays on \cite{22955616}.
 The new release of ENCODE took two new directions.
 First, it considerably broadened the number of cell types to conduct RNA-seq, ChIP-seq, and DNase-seq profiles.
 As such, the main ENCODE encyclopedia aims to utilize these to provide a general and unified annotation resource applicable across many cell types.
 Second, ENCODE also expanded the number of advanced assays, such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE, on several top-tier cell lines.
 Many of these top-tier cell lines are associated with various cancer types (Figure 1A), including those of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3).
 In addition, another data-rich top-tier cell line is the human embryonic stem cell line H1-hESC.
 For decades, the prevailing paradigm has held that at least a subpopulation of tumor cells have the ability to self-renew, differentiate, and regenerate, in a manner that is similar to stem cells \cite{24333726}.
 Hence, H1-hESC can serve as a valuable comparison when investigating the degree to which the oncogenic transformation represents stem cell like activities\cite{24333726}.

 Here, we endeavor to collect the data catalog to provide deep annotations of cancer genomes.
 We performed large-scale integration to construct an in-depth cancer-related companion resource to the general encyclopedia.
 We compiled these resources as the “companion ENCODE encyclopedia resource for Cancer” (or “EN-CODEC” for short) to interpret cancer-related genomic data, such as mutational and transcriptional profiles.